kbecerra21/That-s-a-BigAss-Chicken/README.md

 # That's a Big Ass Chicken
 Mini project chicken data analysis
+#BAC_Manuscript_final_files folder
+Has all the document that were render when working on final BAC project The qmd and rmarkdown for this project are in the main directory of this repo
 # Assessment md folder
 This folder has all of the collaborators assessment md docs for this project
 # To see pdf